Title: On the Verge (Prelude to an Admission of Love)

 She’s passed out, unresponsive.

-He struggles to his feet, a seemingly Herculean effort, then bends and hoists her over his shoulders.
+He struggles to his feet, a seemingly Herculean effort, then bends and hoists her over his shoulder.

 Get help, get help, get help thrums through his veins.
 He starts walking.